 Diagnosis of GME

-During the diagnosis process, the veterinarian will look for certain clinical signs, starting with a full examination.
-From there, if your vet suspects that your dog may be suffering from GME, he or she may then decide to order a serious of test which may include a:
+The veterinarian will look for clinical signs during the diagnosis, starting with a complete examination.
+From there, if your vet suspects that your dog may be suffering from GME, they may then decide to order a series of tests, which may include a:

-- Cerebrospinal fluid analysis (extracted from spinal cord through spinal tap)
+- Cerebrospinal fluid analysis (extracted from the spinal cord through a spinal tap).

-- Biopsy of Brain Tissue (if there is a tumor or other lesions)
+- Biopsy of Brain Tissue (if a tumor or other lesions).

-- Computed Tomography (CT of the brain or another area of the body)
+- Computed Tomography (CT of the brain or another body area).

 Treatment of GME in dogs

-If you feel that your dog may be suffering from GME (or any other medical issue for that matter) be sure to have him or her checked out by a professional right away.
-Doing so may not only save our dog from having to suffer needlessly, it could also save you a ton of money.
+It is a great spot in this article to remind all our readers that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+So, if you feel your dog may be suffering from GME (or any other medical issue), be sure to have them checked out immediately by a professional.
+Doing so may not only save our dog from suffering needlessly, but it could also save you a ton of money.

 This is because…

-One thing that we’ve generally learned here at IndulgeYourPet over the years is that vet bills can often be really expensive and usually the sooner you get your pet to the vet, the more money you can save because having your pet diagnosed and treated early on, can often prevent small problems becoming larger more expensive ones.
+One thing that we’ve generally learned here at IndulgeYourPet over the years is that vet bills can often be costly, and usually, the sooner you get your pet to the vet, the more money you can save because having your pet diagnosed and treated early on, can often prevent minor problems becoming larger more expensive ones.

-If your dog does have GME, just the diagnosis process can be quite costly.
-Typically, you’ll have to spend anywhere from $200 (that’s supposing your dog doesn’t have GME or anything else wrong – it was just a scare and you went to the vet) to $3000 or more (if he/she has to get some major medical procedures).
+If your dog does have GME, the diagnosis process can be pretty costly.
+Typically, you’ll have to spend anywhere from $200 (that’s supposing your dog doesn’t have GME or anything else wrong – it was just a scare, and you went to the vet) to $3000 or more (if they have to get some significant medical procedures).